happo/happo.io/README.md

 export const secondary = () => <Button type="secondary">Secondary</Button>;
 ```

 Then, we need to add some configuration.
-You need API tokens used to
+API tokens are used to authenticate
-authenticate you with the remote happo.io service: `apiKey` and `apiSecret`.
+you with the remote happo.io service: `apiKey` and `apiSecret`.
+These can be
-These can be found on your account page at https://happo.io/me.
-You also need
+found on your account page at https://happo.io/me.
+You also need to tell happo
-to tell happo what browsers you want to target.
-In this example, we're using
+what browsers you want to target.
+In this example, we're using two Firefox
-two Firefox targets.
-One at 1024 x 768 screen ("desktop") and one on a 320 x
+targets.
+One at 1024 x 768 screen ("desktop") and one on a 320 x 640 screen
-640 screen ("mobile").
+("mobile").

 ```js